 This man sleeps alone in the snow-covered woods with only a handmade hut for shelter

-Somewhere in the past two decades even the most minimalist camping has become glamping by comparison to eras past.
-Throngs of would-be adventurers, stocked to the brim, set out for camping trips with all the creature comforts of home to make their wilderness experiences more mild than wild.
-But courtesy of Instagram and a push toward sustainable living and adventuring, those who’ve long pined for the frontier-type experience of literally living off and from the land finally have a quality and entertaining source of reference.
-And few are living the self-reliant adventure lifestyle better than Sascha Boone - an arts teacher by weekday, and bushcraft enthusiast by weekend.
+Sometime in the past two decades even the most minimalist camping has become glamping, with throngs of would-be adventurers stocked to the brim with all the creature comforts of home to make their wilderness experiences more mild than wild.
+But courtesy of Instagram and a push towards sustainable living and adventuring, those who’ve long pined for the frontier-type experience finally have a quality and entertaining source of reference.
+Few are living the adventure lifestyle better than Sascha Boone, who’s an arts teacher by weekday and bushcraft enthusiast by weekend.

-While his Instagram handle may read @poordevil, a more apt title would be crafty devil - the Santa Cruz dweller uses little more than his bare hands and basic wood-cutting tools to build, and survive in, outdoor shelters deep in the mountain wilderness.
-No tents.
-No lighters.
-No luxuries.
-Just a backpack stocked with a mini saw, hatchet, rod flint, knife, sleeping bag, pot, meat and a little whiskey.
+While his Instagram handle may read @poordevil, a more apt title would be crafty devil.
+When he’s out camping, this Californian uses little more than his bare hands and basic wood-cutting tools to build and live in outdoor shelters deep in the mountain wilderness near Santa Cruz.
+No tents, no lighters, no luxuries – just a backpack stocked with a mini-saw, an axe, a rod flint, a knife, a sleeping bag, a pot, some food and a little whiskey.

-THE RED BULLETIN: Sascha, you prefer camping without a tent, and in the winter no less?
+THE RED BULLETIN: Sascha, you prefer camping without a tent and in the winter – why?

-I grew up in California backpacking, camping, hiking and practicing what we now call “bushcraft.”
-I got my first Tom Brown’s Field Guide to Wilderness Survival when I was 9, went to a survival/backpacking camp when I was 12 and 13, spent a week alone in the mountains with a knife and a blanket when I was 16 (I pretty much starved the whole time), attended a survival course at Tom Brown’s school when I turned 18 and took a bowmaking course several years ago.
-I was also obsessed with Native Americans, “mountain men” and the Western fur trade era of the early 19th century when I was a kid.
-I attended reenactments called “rendezvous,” where my fellow history nerds and I would wear buckskins, shoot black powder firearms, start fires without matches, tell tall tales and otherwise practice frontier skills.
+I grew up backpacking, camping, hiking, and practising what we now call bushcraft.
+I got my first Tom Brown Jr Wilderness Survival Field Guide when I was nine, went to a survival and backpacking camp when I was 12 and 13, spent a week alone in the California mountains with a knife and a blanket when I was 16 – I pretty much starved the whole time, attended a survival course at Tom Brown’s school when I turned 18, and took a bowmaking course several years ago.
+I was also obsessed with Native Americans, mountain men, and the Western fur trade era of the early 19th century.
+I attended re-enactments called ‘rendezvous’, where me and my fellow history nerds would wear buckskins, shoot black-powder firearms, start fires without matches, tell tall tales, and practise frontier skills.

-And you’ve taken bushcraft to the next level as an adult …
+Have you tried to take bushcraft to the next level as an adult?

 I’m no expert.
 There are plenty of other men and women who’ve taken bushcraft to inspiring, artistic levels.
 Mostly I just goof around in the mountains and chase adventures.
 But I think most people who spend time alone outdoors soon understand that the natural world can be purifying and invigorating, transcendent and all those other spot-on clichés.
 Modern society isn’t without its perils, of course, but we have so many comforts compared to humans who lived in earlier eras.
 For me, bushcraft is about stripping that stuff away, settling into a slower rhythm, simplifying life for a little while – shelter, warmth, water, food.

-That lean-to [on my Insta page] I built over two or three days, including the raised bed.
-The idea with a lean-to in winter is to build a long fire that radiates heat back toward the camper.
-Thing is, you’ve got to orient the shelter according to the direction of the wind.
+That lean-to you see on my Insta page, I built that over two or three days, including the raised bed.
+The idea with a lean-to in winter is to build a long fire that radiates heat back toward the camping area.
+The thing is, you’ve got to orient the shelter according to the direction of the wind.
 Those lean-tos can get smoky!
 They’ve got to be situated so the wind blows between your fire and the shelter in a parallel direction.

 What do you use to build them?

 My lean-to has a layer of birch and hemlock bark underneath the leaf thatching, so it’s quite watertight.
-When building those shelters, I used an ax and folding saw and collected dead standing wood or downed wood that’s not yet decomposing.
+When building those shelters, I used an axe and folding saw and collected dead standing wood or downed wood that’s not yet decomposing.
 But I’ve made quickie shelters without any tools.
-I don’t cut or otherwise damage live trees.
-I’ll return to the lean-to and A-frame (took two days to build) to spruce them up every so often and make repairs.
-They’re no works of art nor feats of engineering, but they’re semi-permanent structures, I’d say [laughs].
+I don’t cut or damage live trees.
+I’ll return to the lean-to and A-frame to spruce them up every so often and make repairs.
+They’re no works of art, nor are they feats of engineering, but they’re semi-permanent structures, I’d say.

-So, what do you take when setting up camp in the snow on some far off mountain?
+What do you take with you when setting up camp in the snow in some far off mountain?

 I try to travel light.
 Some winter campers pull sleds, but my area is too rugged for that.
 I don’t take a shovel but instead use my snowshoes to move snow.
-I take a small ax and folding saw for processing firewood and chopping ice.
-A knife.
-A sleeping bag.
-I either carry a goretex bivy sack that slips over the sleeping bag, or a thin wool poncho that doubles as a blanket.
-And plenty of fire-lighting backups - a ferrocerium rod, matches and tinder-like cotton balls or dryer lint dipped in Vaseline or rolled-up newspaper soaked in paraffin.
-The tinder is a backup.
+I take a small axe and folding saw for processing firewood and chopping ice.
+After that it’s just a knife and a sleeping bag, and either carry a waterproof bivy sack that slips over the sleeping bag, or a thin wool poncho that doubles as a blanket.
+I also carry plenty of fire-lighting back-ups – a ferrocerium rod, matches, and tinder-like cotton balls or dryer lint dipped in Vaseline or rolled-up newspaper soaked in paraffin.
 I try not to use it, but I take it for peace of mind.
-Then my trusty little pot, and a metal canteen that I can boil water in as well.
+Then there’s my trusty little pot, and a metal canteen that I can boil water in as well.

 What about food?

 Learning about edible and medicinal plants is a lifelong quest.
-In winter, in my woods, wild edibles are harder to come by, although strong teas are readily foraged.
-I’ve recently gotten really into fly-fishing - nothing beats fresh-caught trout (but the season closes in the fall).
-One of the advantages of venturing outside in below-freezing temps is that food doesn’t spoil, and you can bring perishables like bacon, steaks, sausage, eggs, cheese and butter.
+In winter, in the woods, wild edibles are harder to come by, although strong teas are readily foraged.
+I’ve recently gotten into fly-fishing – nothing beats freshly caught trout.
+One of the advantages of venturing outside in below-freezing temperatures is that food doesn’t spoil, and you can bring perishables like bacon, steak, sausage, eggs, some cheese, and butter.
 I throw some venison jerky that a hunter friend gives me in a shirt pocket.
-Coffee and whiskey go with me, of course, as I’m not a complete barbarian [laughs].
+Coffee and whiskey go with me, of course, as I’m not a complete barbarian.
+[Laughs.]
 Both those beverages taste glorious when sipped beside a warm campfire.

-It seems these traditional methods of camping are starting to come to the fore again.
+It seems these traditional methods of camping are coming to the fore again.

-Yeah, I think there’s been a movement to get away from the leave-no-trace style of camping and embrace elements of an older philosophy, where you’re not just visiting the natural world but once again utilizing it to an extent - like all the other organisms around you.
+Yeah, I think there’s been a movement to get away from the leave-no-trace style of camping and embrace elements of an older philosophy, where you’re not just visiting the natural world but once again utilising it to an extent, like all the other organisms around you.
 Fragile ecosystems require appropriate sensitivity and vigilance, of course.
-A true 21st century woodsman - or sportsman or hiker - not only has a wide-angle understanding of what a given environment can and cannot sustain, but he/she has ethics, and acts more the custodian than the settler.
-With those prerequisites, bushcraft can be liberating, enlightening and a lot of fun.
+A true 21st-century woodsman or sportsman or hiker not only has a wide-angle understanding of what a given environment can and cannot sustain, but he/she has ethics and acts more like a custodian than the settler.
+With those prerequisites, bushcraft can be liberating, enlightening, and a lot of fun.